Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • price 2 of 4

-The South Asian-inspired pies at this Indian pizza parlor in Silver Lake are a razor-sharp distillation of everything great about dining in Los Angeles: fun, not too expensive and, best of all, gloriously unfussy.
-Rich in spice, though not necessarily spicy, the green chutney pijja (Hindi slang for “pizza”) is a glorious exercise in maximalism ideal for a stylish but unfussy night out.
-Top your slice with a shake of masala spice for extra kick, and don’t miss the restaurant’s excellent cookies and cardamom soft serve.
+Why we love it: The fusion-style creations at Pijja Palace are a razor-sharp distillation of everything great about dining in Los Angeles: fun, not too expensive and, best of all, gloriously unfussy.
+Rich in spice, though not necessarily spicy, the house chutney pijja (Hindi slang for “pizza”) is a glorious exercise in maximalism ideal for a stylish but unfussy night out.
+These days, you can opt for green chile or habanero chutney, or kick things up a notch with the green tikka masala pijja, which comes topped with turkey kofta (meatballs), onion and cilantro.
+Of course, you can also build your own 12-inch pie if you like.
+Top your slice with a shake of masala spice for extra kick, and don’t miss the restaurant’s excellent soft serve—now available in cookies and cardamom or mango lassi creamsicle.

 • Pizza